MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/vm-update-management.md

 ---

 # Azure update management
-This article provides information about Azure update management feature in Virtual Machine Manager (VMM).
+This article provides information about Azure update management feature in System Center 2019 - Virtual Machine Manager (VMM).

 Using Azure update Management feature, you can manage updates for Virtual Machines (VMs) and Workloads running in a VMM.